watson-intu/self-sdk/docs/workshops-devcon/2/lab-docs/workshop_2.md

 Your installation of Self is preconfigured to use the default Conversation service.
 To configure Self to use your new Conversation instance which you just modified, complete the following steps:

-1. After testing your changes in the previous step above, click on the name of your Conversation Workspace **Self-Dialog** in the top left of your browser window.
+1. After testing your changes in the previous step above, click on "Back to Workspaces".
+Next, click on the name of your Conversation Workspace **Self-Dialog** in the top left of your browser window.

 2. This returns you to your Workspaces page, where you will see the Self-Dialog Workspace box.
 Click on the **three dots** in the top right hand corner of this box.
 Select **View details**.